blocklet/blocklet-specification/docs/meta.md

 | dist.registry_did              | String   | No        | DID of the registry                                       |                                                                                                    | Draft  |
 | dist.registry_sig              | String   | No        | Signature for the blocklet by the registry                |                                                                                                    | Draft  |

+> For integrity generating and verifying, we can leverage the [ssri](https://www.npmjs.com/package/ssri) package.

 ## Blocklet DID Generation

 1. Take `name` field from blocklet meta